 At midday I recommend you to have lunch at "Mercado del Puerto", the best barbacues are there, but are a litttle expensive (but delicious).
 Mercado del Puerto is at the historical city called "Old City", so....walking around before or after lunch you would be able to know sth about our history, main buildings and else.
 And if you wanna continue walking you will reach the city centre...

-I hope you find this useful, do not hesitate in making more questions! over 5 years ago
+I hope you find this useful, do not hesitate in making more questions! almost 6 years ago

 You shouldn't miss Rambla de Montevideo.La Rambla has to be the life blood of Montevideo - an artery that links the entire coastline of this wonderful city.
 It stretches for miles and whilst in principle is only a walking path, it actually has something for everyone.
 If I were you, I will Intentionally pick a hotel right on the Rambla...hahaha.
 It is alive day and night and the heart of the city. ;) The best time is of course the sunset - unforgettable views.